Drup/LILiS/README.md

 ## Architecture of the project

 This project has three parts :
-- `mini_calc`, a very small library to evaluate arithmetic expression;
+- `calc`, a very small library to evaluate arithmetic expression;
 - `lilis`, the core engine;
 - `glilis`, the graphical stuff.
 - `test`, some benchmarks